-ERISA consultants at the Retirement Learning Center Resource Desk regularly receive calls from financial advisors on a broad array of technical topics related to IRAs, qualified retirement plans and other types of retirement savings and income plans, including nonqualified plans, Social Security and Medicare.
+ERISA consultants at the Retirement Learning Center (RLC) Resource Desk regularly receive calls from financial advisors on a broad array of technical topics related to IRAs, qualified retirement plans and other types of retirement savings and income plans, including nonqualified plans, stock options, and Social Security and Medicare.
 We bring Case of the Week to you to highlight the most relevant topics affecting your business.

-A recent call with a financial advisor from Washington D.C. is representative of a common inquiry related to the definition of compensation for plan purposes.
+A recent call with a financial advisor from Ohio is representative of a common inquiry related to 403(b) governing plan documents.

 Highlights of the Discussion